philsturgeon/awesome-earth/README.md

 - [Impossible Foods](https://impossiblefoods.com/) - We’re making meat from plants so that we never have to use animals again.
 Just one Impossible Burger (instead of a burger made from cows) will use 96% less land, 87% less water, and 89% fewer GHG emissions.
 - [Karma](https://karma.life/) - Rescue unsold meals, delivered, always 50% off in hundreds of cities across Sweden, United Kingdom, and France.
 - [Karma](https://new.karma.life/) - A Swedish company that lets restaurants sell surplus food at a lower price.
 It lets you pay less for food and prevent food waste.
+- [Karrot](https://karrot.world/) - Join or start a group in your home town that rescues food.
+Karrot is a free and open-source tool for grassroots initiatives and groups of people that want to coordinate face-to-face activities on a local, autonomous and voluntary basis.
 - [Kitche](https://kitche.co/) - Kitche works to reduce waste from inside users’ kitchens and makes it easier than ever before to manage food at home, saving money and reducing food waste all within one app.
 Scan receipts and stop wasting money!
 - [Makkelijke Moestuin (Easy Vegetable Garden)](https://www.makkelijkemoestuin.nl/) - We make the vegetable garden easy.
 Thanks to our stuff and app, you can immediately garden like a pro.
 Setting up your vegetable garden perfectly is 80% of the work.
 Our stuff is specially made for that.
 With the other 20% - maintenance - our app helps you completely.
 You harvest 5 times as much per m² as from an ordinary vegetable garden.
 Ka-ching!
 - [Milk Run](https://localmilkrun.com) - Shop for and subscribe to deliveries from our hub of local farmers, butchers, bakers, and makers in Portland, Oregon.